 It’s still very early, but this technology will hit publicly available applications first.
 Applications dealing with proprietary data, either the source input, processed output, or both, won’t be too far behind once we’ve figured out legal/contractual, privacy, and security concerns.

 Knowland is the world's leading provider of data-as-a-service insights on meetings and events for hospitality.
-With the industry's largest historical database of actualized events, thousands of customers trust Knowland to sell MICE business smarter and maximize their revenue.
+With the industry's largest historical database of actualized events, thousands of customers trust Knowland to sell group smarter and maximize their revenue.
 Knowland operates globally and is headquartered just outside Washington, DC.
 To learn more about our solutions, visit www.knowland.com or follow us on Twitter @knowlandgroup.